srpatel2000/Loan-Underwriting-Model/README.md

 ## Label Preparation

 In order to attain the labels, we looked at the Monthly Performance dataset and defined a loan-taker as default at 90 days or more delinquent.
 In addition to delinquency status, we used their Zero Balance Code.
 If this code was listed as "03", "06", or "09", the loan was also be considered a default.
+We then averaged the amounts of defaults that an individual Loan Sequence Number had.
+If the average of defaults was greater than 0.5, then we'd categorize that specific Loan Sequence Number to be likely default.
+If the average was less than 0.5, then the individual would not be likely of default.
+Although this isn't the most complex model, we believe that this is more fair that basing whether someone would default or not based on one month's performance.

 ## ML Model